The National Flood Insurance Program (NFIP)

 FEMA FORMS.
 Get the latest version of the Elevation Certificate, LOMA, LOMR, etc. by visiting FEMA's website.

-Floodplain Development Permit Application.
+County Floodplain Development Permit Application.
 For those properties that are within the flood hazard area, a County Floodplain Development Permit is required.

-Technical Bulletins.
+NFIP.
 Learn all about the technical features of flood proofing and other building issues when developing in the special flood hazard areas.
 These bulletins give the details to be compliant with local, State and Federal standards.
 Below is a listing of the bulletins, to get a copy of them click on the link above which will take you to FEMA's website where the PDF files are available for download.

-Bulletin 1: Openings in Foundation Walls
+Technical Bulletin 1: Openings in Foundation Walls

 Technical Bulletin 2: Flood Damage Resistant Materials

 Technical Bulletin 5: Free-of-Obstruction Requirements

 Technical Bulletin 7-93: Wet Flood proofing Requirements